Integrity Is Key

-Ever-changing social, economic, and technological trends impact how audiences engage with culture and the arts, and how the industry produces and presents creative work.
+The cultural sector, like any other sector, is facing challenges because of social, economic, and technological trends and their impact on customer behavior and how the industry produces and presents creative work.
 The need for cooperation with networks and stakeholders and for setting joint targets will increase.

 To strengthen the position of culture in society, leaders need skills and competencies to impact beyond their organization and the field itself.
 This new era calls for new business skills and a change in leadership mindsets.

 The Business of Culture Program is an executive program for leaders from the Art and Culture sector in the Nordic and Baltic regions.
 The program is tailored to enrich and develop participants’ understanding of how effective leadership, business acumen, and networking can transform their organizations.
 It equips leaders and executives with strategies and tools to effectively advance their organizations.

 BI Norwegian Business School is a co-operation partner of the program.
 The Nationalmuseum, The Royal Danish Theatre, and Tallinn Black Nights Film Festival are collaboration partners of the program.

 The support of the Art Professionals plays a key role in ensuring lifelong learning in leadership and strengthening collaboration in the Art and Cultural field.
 Arts and Culture professionals are supported by the Saastamoinen Foundation, and the association Föreningen Konstsamfundet.